AndrewPRyan/Battleship/README.md

 ```
 The ships are not allowed to breach the bounds of the map or overlap with each other.
 The game will prevent this from happening and will display an error message asking to place again in a valid location.

+**IMPORTANT** : To fully experience ship placement, you must have a mouse/trackpad/trackball that allows for left and right mouse clicks.
+There is no alternative to this feature.

 Once the ships are placed, the game proceeds to the computer placement.

 #### Computer Placement